MustafaLotfi/Owleye/README.md

 # Owleye
 ## Intro
 Owleye gives you the posibiliy to transform your webcam to an eye tracker.
-At first, you should calibrate owleye to know you, then it tells you which point you are looking on your monitor.
+At first, you should calibrate owleye to know you, then it detects which point you are looking on your monitor.
 ___
 ## Installation